BambiSleepChurch/bambisleep-church-storage/docs/getting-started.md

-# Getting Started
+# Getting Started with BRANDYFICATION

-This guide will help you install, configure, and start using the File Hosting MCP Server.
+This guide will help you install, configure, and start using the BRANDYFICATION MCP File Hosting Server.

+## What is BRANDYFICATION?

+BRANDYFICATION is an MCP (Model Context Protocol) server designed for storing and managing images and videos.
+Files are automatically organized into dedicated folders:

+- **BRANDYFICATION/IMAGES/** - All image files (20+ formats supported)
+- **BRANDYFICATION/VIDEOS/** - Video files (MP4, GIF)

 ## Prerequisites